vinayiet/Plant_Disease_Prediction/README.md

 streamlit run app.py
 ```

-This will launch the app in your web browser.
+This will open the app in your web browser.

 ---

 ### 6. Use the App

-Use inputs fields to input environmental parameters:
+Enter environmental parameters in the input fields:

 * 🌡️ Temperature
 * 💧 Humidity
 * 🌧️ Rainfall
 * 🌱 Soil pH

-Click **"Predict Disease Status"** to receive prediction:
+Click **"Predict Disease Status"** to get a prediction:

 * ✅ Healthy
 * ⚠️ Diseased